Looking for a cozy, comforting dal recipe? This masoor dal (red lentils) topped with crispy garlic oil is easy and flavorful.

 You want to use the smallest, narrowest pan you have.
 The reason for this is that you're essentially trying to fry the spices in the oil.

 So, if you use a larger pan, you can still make the tadka, but you may need to tilt the pan to ensure the spices are fully submerged/coated in the oil.
-There is also a special type of small pan called a tadka pan that you can purchase if you make Indian food often -- see here for more details on a tadka pan.
+There is also a special type of small pan called a tadka pan that you can purchase if you make Indian food often -- see my guide to essential Indian spices for more details on this pan.

 For even more cozy recipes, be sure to subscribe to my newsletter.